MelSumner/MelSumner.github.io/_posts/2025-09-12-avoid-modals-in-nested-contexts.md

 * Need lightweight options + full workflow? → Use Dropdown + Advanced Link.
 * Need search-first approach? → Use Inline Search + Modal.

+The thing is, there's probably _some_ way to make the weird patterns technically conformant.
+If that's your only goal, then this post probably isn't for you.
+However, if we remember that WCAG is the bare minimum base guidelines, and that accessibile experiences do require additional thoughtfulness, then I hope you found some inspiration here.

 Until next time,

 Melanie